albertomh/Nacar/README.md

 ---
 **What's in a name?**
-*Nacar* means 'mother of pearl' in Spanish.
+*Nácar* means 'mother of pearl' in Spanish.
 This name reflects the tool's aim to make interacting with the shell smoother and more beautiful.